tschf/linux-things/README.md

 * Pretty print JSON - python comes with a tool to do this.
 Just add an alias for `prettyjson` that points to `python -m json.tool`; then you can pipe an unformatted json string into it: `cat file.json | prettyjson`.
 See [here](http://stackoverflow.com/questions/352098/how-can-i-pretty-print-json/1920585#1920585)
 * `~/.bash_profile` only executed in non interactive shells.
 For the GUI environment, a good place is `~/.profile`.
 [See here for more info](http://askubuntu.com/questions/121073/why-bash-profile-is-not-getting-sourced-when-opening-a-terminal)
+* Screen recording (gif) - use byzanz-record and gifsicle.
+See [here](http://askubuntu.com/questions/107726/how-to-create-animated-gif-images-of-a-screencast) and [here](http://tschf.github.io/2015/12/02/screencast-gif-in-ubuntu/) for more info.

 Containers